 - Take a peek at our socials throughout the month to see what else we are doing to participate in raising a Kind generation.
 Use our hashtag, #kindcooperative, to follow along AND tag us so we can see how you are making the world a little more kind.

 ***We will be closing out our December mission on Friday, December 15th.

 If you would like to make a tax-deductible donation instead you can do so HERE.
 Want to know where your money is going?
 Here is some information about the LifeMoves for your review:

 2014-2015 Annual report: HERE

 Companies that sponsor LifeMoves: Adobe, Apple, Facebook, Genentech, Kaiser, Microsoft, Visa and much more!
 For a list of Corporate Sponsors click HERE.

-Thank you and see you next month for our next Monthly Mission:
+Thank you and check back soon for our next Monthly Mission!